reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 If you really want to die in your room, you have to choose a day in the middle of winter.
 You also have to look at the weather forecast and choose the coldest night.
 In addition, you must make some preparations to cool down your body: pour water on your whole body while being naked, then face the electric fan and air conditioner, and open the windows and refrigerator.
 It also requires fasting, lack of sleep and fatigue, otherwise it will be difficult to achieve.
 If you drink some wine beforehand, it will dilate the blood vessels on the surface of the body, quickly lower the body temperature, and has the effect of hastening death.
 Of course, some patience is also required, which is also the patience to wait for sleep to come.

 Ways to freeze to death on the streets: Wear wet clothes to secluded parks, open spaces and woods at night.
-In order to avoid people’s suspicion, you can also bring a water bottle and pour it on when you decide on the spot.
+In order to avoid people's suspicion, you can also bring a water bottle and pour it on when you decide on the spot.
 Try to choose a cement floor that dissipates heat quickly, but the most important thing is to keep it out of sight.

 When the temperature is 5 °C, with no wind, half-naked, and with an empty stomach, people can freeze to death in a day.
 There are also examples of drunken people, who, returning home, fell asleep on the side of the road and froze to death at nights as cold as 5 °C.